Location of Idukki

 Idukki is situated at an altitude of 750 to 2500 meters above the level of sea.
 The entire area of Idukki is scarred by the rivers Thalayar, Periyar and Thodupuzhayar.
 The hill station in Kerala forms a part of the Western Ghats.

-, Idukki is known for several tea plantations along the hill slopes.
+In Kerala, Idukki is known for several tea plantations along the hill slopes.
 The natural surroundings and the wilderness make Idukki a prominent destination for those interested in the wildlife beauty.
 Apart from that, there are several other places for tourism and they are:

 Visiting Information on Idukki